 How to Use the Power Button

 Quickly press and release the Power button to switch the speaker ON or OFF.
-When the speaker is ON, doing this turns it OFF, and when it is OFF, doing this turns it ON normally.
+When the speaker is ON, doing this turns it OFF.
+And when it is OFF, doing this turns it ON.

-If you cannot turn off the speaker by quick pressing the Power button, then try pressing and holding it in for ten to fifteen seconds.
-This usually forcibly shuts down the Boombox 2, and then when you turn it ON again, normal behavior typically resumes.
+If you cannot turn off the speaker, then try pressing and holding the Power button.
+Hold in for ten to fifteen seconds.
+This usually forcibly shuts down the Boombox 2.
+And then when you turn it ON again, normal behavior typically resumes.

 The PartyBoost Button

-You would use the PartyBoost button to connect two or more JBL PartyBoost compatible speakers (like this JBL Boombox 2) together, in “party mode”, so that they all play the same audio content.
+You would use the PartyBoost button to connect two or more compatible speakers in “party mode”.
+That way they all play the same program.
 Similar to speakers participating in Amazon’s multi room music groups, all speakers connected together via PartyBoost are in sync.
 That is, they all lay the same audio at the same time.
 PartyBoost lets you connect over a hundred compatible speakers in this way.

 How to Use the PartyBoost Button